Gerhard Hüsch: Career

 On close listening, recordings show that Hüsch chose to intentionally 'under-sing', never pushing his upper register or inflating his tone beyond the limits of its natural resonance.
 Sometimes Hüsch performed in choral masterpieces as well.
 His recorded work in this field including an exceptional Jesus in a wartime set - severely abridged - with Günther Ramin conducting, of Bach's St Matthew Passion.

+Recording session by Yrjö Kilpinen in London, 1935.
+Seated at the piano is Margaret Kilpinen (1896–1965); behind her, from left to right, are producer Walter Legge, Hüsch, and Kilpinen.

 After World War II, Hüsch, whose political naïveté during the Third Reich (and, in particular, his closeness to Rosalind von Schirach, the sister of prominent Nazi Baldur von Schirach) was unlikely to endear him to the victorious Allies, mostly abandoned concert and operatic appearances, preferring to concentrate on teaching.

-A professor at the Munich Hochschule für Musik, he numbered among his pupils the British tenor Nigel Rogers and notably, James King.
-He also gave master classes in Europe and on a visit to Japan in 1952-53.
+A professor at the Munich Hochschule für Musik, he numbered among his pupils the British tenor Nigel Rogers and, notably, James King.
+He also gave masterclasses in Europe and on a visit to Japan in 1952–53.

-In 1977 through to 1981, Hüsch taught at the Indiana University School of Music in Bloomington, Indiana, where his private studio was small.
+From 1977 to 1981, Hüsch taught at the Indiana University School of Music in Bloomington, Indiana, where his private studio was small.
 He also taught the Master's and Doctoral courses in "song literature".
 In addition, during his three years in Bloomington, he offered students a seminar in Lieder interpretation for three days each week.
 Hüsch paired select singers and pianists in specific repertoire from Mozart and Beethoven to Kilpinen and Pfitzner.

 Following Bloomington and a few guest masterclasses at the University of Texas at Austin, he accepted a teaching post at the University of Colorado Boulder for the 1982 academic year.

 In 1984, at the age of 83, he died in Munich.

-Today, most of his large lieder and operatic discography has been reissued on compact disc by various companies.
+Today, most of his large Lieder and operatic discography has been reissued on compact disc by various companies.